ocornut/imgui/examples/README.txt

     DirectX11 example, Windows only.
     This is quite long and tedious, because: DirectX11.

-ios_example/
+apple_example/
-    iOS example.
+    OSX & iOS example.
-    Using Synergy to access keyboard/mouse data from server computer.
+    On iOS, Using Synergy to access keyboard/mouse data from server computer.
     Synergy keyboard integration is rather hacky.

 sdl_opengl_example/